 Newborn skin peeling is common and not always a cause for concern.
 The extremely sensitive skin of newborns goes through several changes in appearance and texture in the first few weeks after birth.
 In addition, many babies have dry patches of skin, which may lead to skin peeling or flaking.
-However, it is normal in most cases and does not require special care.
+While skin peeling in babies may seem worrying, it is a normal and temporary condition that usually resolves on its own.

 Nevertheless, if skin peeling is severe or persistent, medical treatment may be needed to resolve the issue.
 Read this post to learn about the causes and treatment for skin peeling in newborns.